rsz_199362bc73d551930019b45770c60b76

 • Causes of Suboptimal Traffic Flow:

-Several factors contribute to the suboptimal traffic flow in routers.
+Several factors contribute to routers’ suboptimal traffic flow.
 One significant factor is the inefficient routing algorithms employed by routers.
 These algorithms determine the best path for data packets to travel through a network.
 However, due to limitations in these algorithms, they may choose suboptimal paths, such as congested or longer routes, resulting in delays.

 Another cause of suboptimal traffic flow is network congestion.
 Conger occurs when multiple devices are connected to a router, and the data traffic exceeds capacity.
 This congestion leads to packet loss, increased latency, and inefficient traffic flow.